-The NERICA varieties were disseminated to rice farmers in the Tolon and Kumbungu Districts from 2005 to 2010, to increase sustainability and food security as well as reduce the importation of rice into the country [4, 5].
-An evaluation of the NRDP [6] revealed low levels of adoption in Ghana: the highest being 6% at Sekyere-Dumasi and the least was 1% at Tolon/Kumbungu.
-However, another study [7] revealed a high adoption rate (68 per cent) of NERICA in Ghana.
-There are over twenty improved rice varieties in Ghana, particularly the study area [9].
-These include NERICA, Mandee, GR-18, Tox, Togo Marshall, Digang, Agra, Jasmine and Northern Star [8].
-The adoption rates of these improved rice varieties have consistently been low, due to several factors [9].
+The New Rice for Africa (NERICA) was therefore introduced to farmers in Ghana from 2005 to 2010, to demonstrate the Government's commitment in revamping the local rice sub sector by way of increasing sustainability and food security as well as reducing the importation of rice into the country [4, 5].
+An evaluation of the NERICA dissemination project [6] revealed low levels of adoption in Ghana: the highest being 6% at Sekyere-Dumasi and the least was 1% at Tolon/Kumbungu.
+That study gave 3% average adoption rate of NERICA in Ghana at the time.
+However, another study by [7] revealed a high adoption rate (68%) of NERICA in Ghana.
+These inconsistencies in the NERICA adoption rates in Ghana indicate that adoption rates are location specific affected by time and other factors.

 The low adoption rates of NERICA were attributed to low awareness levels of the innovation among rice farmers, particularly in the study area [6].
-NERICA was a unique innovation that came with its complete package of planting methods, fertilizer application, seed production, grain production, grain processing and marketing, which needed to be studied on its own merit.
+However, there were over twenty improved rice varieties in the study area, including NERICA, Mandee, GR-18, Tox, Togo Marshall, Digang, Agra, Jasmine and Northern Star, all of which had low adoption rates influenced by several factors [8, 9].
+NERICA, on other hand, was a unique innovation that came with its complete package of planting methods, fertilizer application, seed and grain production, grain processing and marketing, aimed at boosting its adoption rates.
+Yet, to no avail.

-This research aimed at determining the adoption rates of NERICA among rice farmers in the Tolon and Kumbungu Districts in the Northern Region of Ghana from 2015 to 2018.
+This research aimed at determining the adoption rates of NERICA among rice farmers in the Northern Ghana, from 2015 to 2018, to verify the findings and predictions of previous researchers.
 Adoption rate in this context refers to the percentage of NERICA farmers that adopted (cultivated) the rice variety in each year.
-Since time plays a significant role in the adoption and diffusion processes of an innovation [10], it became expedient to conduct further adoption study on NERICA to help confirm or deny the findings and predictions of previous researchers [6, 7, 11].
-The latest study [7], preceding this current research, surveyed 200 rice farmers and examined adoption of NERICA and its impact on farmers' technical efficiency.
-The study [7] revealed an adoption rate of 68% among sampled rice farmers and suggested an average technical efficiency of 69.1%.
-The current study also employed a sample survey rather than a census to elicit responses from 346 rice farmers in the study area.
-This research would contribute significantly to knowledge in agricultural extension by bringing to the fore the actual adoption rates of NERICA in the study area, from 2015 to 2018.
-That would help inform policy makers to provide appropriate legislation to enhance NERICA adoption in this country.
+Since time plays a significant role in the adoption and diffusion processes of an innovation [10], it became expedient to conduct further research on NERICA to help confirm or deny the findings and predictions of previous researchers [6, 7, 11, and 31].
+The study by [7], surveyed 200 rice farmers and examined adoption of NERICA and its impact on farmers' technical efficiency.
+The study by [7] revealed 68% adoption rate among rice farmers and suggested an average technical efficiency of 69.1%.
+Similarly, [31] surveyed 378 NERICA farmers in the study area and found an irregular pattern in the adoption rates from 2011 to 2014.
+The current study therefore employed a sample survey to elicit responses from 346 rice farmers in the study area, to verify the previous findings and predictions, by way of informing policy markers to provide appropriate legislation that would enhance NERICA adoption in this country.